 - Read through this scene to analyse the socio-cultural political context to this interpretation of A Doll's House. - Draw up a list of the arguments raised for/against the British Raj. - Set a homework task to research further points then, next session, divide the class in two and chair a debate. - At the conclusion ask the group why they believe Gupta chose to adapt Ibsen's original text.
-What is she trying to achieve?
+What is her objective?